🐾 Expert pet care guides written by animal lovers — Learn about us

 Common Questions About Dogs Nutrition

 Yes!
-Frozen strawberries are a refreshing, crunchy treat on a hot summer day. -
+Frozen strawberries are a refreshing, crunchy treat on a hot summer day.
+Ensure they are plain with no added sugar or syrup.

-No. Jam has way too much added sugar and often contains preservatives that are bad for pets. -
+No. Jam has way too much added sugar and often contains preservatives or artificial sweeteners (like xylitol) that are dangerous for pets.

 Go Deeper: Full Dogs Nutrition Guide